dburhanna/ProblemSolvingwithIOTandPython/hardware.md

 ## Optional hardware

+Adafruit "Feather" devices are all designed with the same compact form factor.
+This allows devices to be stacked on top of one another to expand the users capabilities.
+I see this as a big benefit to the student or designer who wants to go even further with their IoT journey.
+The Adafruit web page probably says it best here: [Feather](https://www.adafruit.com/category/943)

+Here are some other *FeatherWings* that might be fun to have around!

+-
 <!--
 The lessons on automated watering work using a relay.
 As an option, you can connect this relay to a water pump powered by USB using the hardware listed below.